-The Football Manager series (World Soccer Manager in North America) of managerial simulators gives you a fair amount of leeway to abuse any player on your team.
+The Football Manager series (formerly known as World Soccer Manager in North America) of managerial simulators gives you a fair amount of leeway to abuse any player on your team.
 You can bench someone, stick them in the reserves, yell at him, smear him in the press, work him to death during practice, retrain him as a goalkeeper, fine him two weeks pay over and over again for any reason or no reason whenever you feel like it, and generally do everything in your power to make his life hell.
-Like real life, these tactics are often used as a deliberate strategy to get a rid of a player they don't want on their team any longer, by trying to make him so unhappy that he'll finally agree to being traded or having his contract bought out.
+Like real life, these tactics are often used as a deliberate strategy to get a rid of a player they don't want on their team any longer, by trying to make him so unhappy that he'll finally agree to a transfer or having his contract bought out.

 The NFL Blitz series of football games allows many types of hits and tackles that would have players fined and suspended, at minimum, if they did them in real life.
 It's certainly not necessary to take the ball carrier down with a flying clothesline and then suplex him two or three times after the whistle, but if you feel like doing it, hey, have at it!

 After play stops, the defending team can physically abuse opponents until the game cuts to the play screen or fades out (at the end of a quarter).
 End of the game and the team on defense just suffered defeat by Curb-Stomp Battle?
 Time to take it out on the ball carrier!

 Blitz: The League, which is pretty much a NFL-less Spiritual Successor to Blitz after EA secured exclusivity of the NFL license, is this trope in spades.
 The fact that you can do brutal injuries that would be considered career ending to other players and be rewarded for it just drives the point further, as well as sabotaging the other team by sending them prostitutes and giving your team drugs that may be illegal.
 Blitz: The League 2 takes everything about Blitz: The League and turns it Up to Eleven.